jlyonsmith/react-form-binder/README.md

 #### `binder.getFieldState(name)`

 Called to get the state for a named field.
 Can be used by bound components, in `binding` callback functions and elsewhere.
-The for fields with a value, it looks like:
+For fields with a value, it looks like:

 ```
 {